khimo/khimo.github.io/bli-guides/_help_drivers/PhilipsHue.md

 The Philips Hue driver supports commanding the lights, groups and scenes that are available for the configured user.

+The following resource types are available:
++*On Off Light*: supports on/off control
++*Dimmable Light*: supports on/off control and dimming +*Color Temperature Light*: supports on/off control, dimming and setting color temperature +*Color Light*: supports on/off control, dimming and setting color in either hue or color coordinates +*Extended Color Light*: supports on/off control, dimming, setting color (hue or color coordinates) and setting color temperature

-Both lights and groups are mapped to the DIMMER Standard Resource type, and allow full control of every state variable, such as brightness, hue or color coordinates.
+Both lights and groups are mapped to the DIMMER Standard Resource type, and allow full control of every state variable, such as brightness, hue or color coordinates and color temperature depending on the above categories.

 Also, as a DIMMER, they provide the SET LEVEL command which acts on the *brightness* and *on* state variables.
 As a simple example, setting the level to 100 implies setting "on" to true and "bri" to 255 on the Philips Hue bridge.
+When using an "On Off Light" the SET LEVEL command only sets "on" to true on the Philips Hue Bridge if LEVEL is greater than 0 (or "off" on the contrary).

 The scene is mapped to a BUTTON Standard Resource type, and the button PRESS recalls the scene on the Philips Hue bridge.